godotengine/godot-docs/classes/class_basematerial3d.rst

 - |void| **set_rim_tint**\ (\ value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_rim_tint**\ (\ )

-The amount of to blend light and albedo color when rendering rim effect.
+The amount to blend light and albedo color when rendering rim effect.
 If ``0`` the light color is used, while ``1`` means albedo color is used.
 An intermediate value generally works best.

 .. rst-class:: classref-item-separator